The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsubsection{Combining Actions}

-\edge{} factors user-defined functions into four classes.
-For \emph{a given point in the iteration space}, the order of actions is as follows: for a given operation label, process (1) all unary operators first, (2) all map actions, then (3) all reduce actions, then (4) all populate actions.
+Overall, \edge{} factors user-defined functions into three classes of actions: \maptxt, \reduce, and \populate.
+For \emph{a given point in the iteration space}, the order of actions is as follows: for a given operation label, process (1) map actions, then (2) reduce actions, then (3) populate actions.
+This order must be maintained for a point in the iteration space.